B23579/ring/README.md

 ```
 Where `job.pbs` is the PBS bash script.

-Once you have the output in csv file, run the R script `plot_performance.R` make sure to in stall `tidyverse ` library in order to use `ggplot2`.
+Once you have the output in csv file, run the R script `plot_performance.R` on Rstudio, make sure to install `tidyverse ` library in order to use `ggplot2`.
+The script and the csv file should be in the folder.

 # Process  to compute 3d matrix-matrix addition in parallel using a 1D toplogy